Frequently asked questions about our meal plans.

 What happens to unused meals at the end of the term?

 Students can use meals (for themselves or for guests) any time throughout the term.
 However, unused meals cannot be carried forward from one term to the next.
-Use the Don't Lose Them Use Them chart to assist you in determining what your average weekly balance should be each week in order to use all meals by the end of the term.
+Use the Use Meals Don’t Lose Meals chart to assist you in determining what your average weekly balance should be each week in order to use all meals by the end of the term.

 Can I use my Meal Plan for guests?